dreamfactorysoftware/platform-wiki/Platform-Documentation/REST-API/User-Profile-Management.md

- User Service
 The user service is responsible for session management and profile and password maintenance.
 This service has the following resources…

-session – used for login, logout and getting the current session information
+* session – used for login, logout and getting the current session information

-profile – used to access and update the profile (name, email, etc.) of the current session’s user
+* profile – used to access and update the profile (name, email, etc.) of the current session’s user

-password – used to update the current session’s user’s password
+* password – used to update the current session’s user’s password

-challenge – used to retrieve the security challenge question and post the answer to gain temporary access when the password is forgotten.
+* challenge – used to retrieve the security challenge question and post the answer to gain temporary access when the password is forgotten.